Skylark95/alexa-skill-demo/README.md

 17. Your code is now deployed.
 See a mentor and let's run your new Alexa Skill!

 ## Bonus
+- See if you can find the CloudWatch logs of your skill being called after it is run on the Echo Show.
-There is much more you can do.
+- There is much more you can do.
 Below is a link to Amazon's documentation on Alexa skills.
 Check it out and see what else you can do!

 ## Resources
 - https://developer.amazon.com/en-US/docs/alexa/alexa-skills-kit-sdk-for-java/develop-your-first-skill.html